-FHFA issues Conservatorship Scorecards that establish annual objectives and performance targets and measures for Freddie Mac and Fannie Mae related to the strategic goals set forth in the 2014 Strategic Plan.
+Since 2014, FHFA has issued an annual conservatorship scorecard ("Conservatorship Scorecard") that establishes annual objectives and performance targets and measures for Freddie Mac and Fannie Mae related to the strategic goals set forth in the 2014 Strategic Plan.
+For information on the current Conservatorship Scorecard, see our current report on Form 8-K filed December 22, 2017.